allyunion/create_centos_ami/README.md

 ### The required parameters are:

+- `--centos-version`
+  Version of CentOS that you want to use

-- `--vboxfile`
+- `--revision`
-  Path to the vagrant .box file you wish to convert to AMI.
-Currently only virtualbox providers are supported.
+  Revision number you want to use, example "1803_01"

 - `--s3bucket`
   `[--s3key]`

   The s3bucket and the (temporary) key used for uploading the VM.
+If not specified, IAM permissions to create an S3 bucket are required.
   `s3key` is optional but if you omit it, `vboxfile` expect a certain naming convention like `osdistroVER-othermetadata.box` For example ./oel7.1-x86_64-virtualbox.box is a valid name.